• Skip to primary navigation

 I have been making this Flourless Peanut Butter Cookies recipe for over a decade now, and they are so simple and easy to make that you need to whip up a batch ASAP!

-I am usually more of a brownie or bar type of person, but these flourless peanut butter cookies had me at hello.
-They are gooey and peanut buttery and even can be dipped in chocolate for a little extra pizzaz!
+I am usually more of a brownie or bar type of person, but these flourless peanut butter cookies are some of my favorites.
+They are gooey and peanut buttery and even can be dipped in chocolate.

 flourless peanut butter cookie cut in half